 - Personal interview with members of the Admissions Committee (by invitation)

-- Three professional references, one of which must be from the immediate supervisor responsible for performance evaluations, including his or her contact number
+- Three professional references, one of which must be from the immediate supervisor responsible for performance evaluations

 All candidates must submit an online application to the VCU Graduate School.
-Beginning in 2017, the deadline for receipt of all application materials is March 14, 11:59 pm (EST) for consideration for matriculation in January of the following year.
-For example, the deadline for receipt of all application materials in order to be considered for entry in January 2020 is March 14, 2019 at 11:59 pm (EST).
+Beginning in 2017, the deadline for receipt of all application materials is March 14, 11:59 pm (EST) for matriculation in January of the following year.
+For example, the deadline for receipt of all application materials in order to be considered for entry in January 2020 is March 14, 2019, at 11:59 pm (EST).

 *Applications for Spring 2020 will open in early September, 2018